Gruyères: beautiful castle surrounded by nature and history in Switzerland.

 Of course, Switzerland gets its fair share of bad weather and we don’t suggest you do this hike if it’s raining.
 The rocks can get slippery and dangerous when they’re wet and we don’t want you to get hurt!

-In the morning, cover some more ground in Lausanne before moving on to Montreux.
-Drop your luggage at your accommodation and head out again.
-Montreux has plenty to offer.
-Walk to the Promenade and check out the Freddie Mercury statue just outside the market hall.
+In the morning, you’ll explore Lausanne once more before heading to Montreux.
+Drop off your luggage at your accommodation, then make your way to the lakeside promenade in Montreux and check out the Freddie Mercury statue in front of the market hall.

-If you’ve come to Switzerland for the mountains, the glaciers, the views and the snow, today’s your day.
-Leave Montreux first thing in the morning and catch the train to Col-du-Pillon.
+If you came to Switzerland for the mountains, glaciers, views, and snow, today is your day.
+Leave Montreux early tomorrow and take the train to Col-du-Pillon.

 Hop on the cable car and enjoy the ride.
-At the top, you’ll be presented with the most astonishing 360-degree views.
-On a clear day, you can see several huge players in the alpine scene like the Matterhorn, the Mont Blanc massif and the popular mountain-trio Eiger, Mönch and Jungfrau.
+Once you reach the top, you'll be rewarded with a 360-degree view.
+On a clear day, you can see some of the most famous peaks in the Alps, including the Matterhorn, the Mont-Blanc massif, and the popular mountain trio of Eiger, Mönch, and Jungfrau.

-If you’re brave enough, tackle the Peak Walk to Scex Rouge.
-This is the world’s first suspension bridge connecting two peaks.
-Crossing this bridge is an experience you’ll likely never forget.
+If you’re feeling adventurous, take the Peak Walk to Scex Rouge.
+The Peak Walk is the first suspension bridge in the world that connects two peaks.
+Crossing this bridge is an experience you probably won't forget anytime soon.

-Whenever you’re ready, catch the train back to Montreux to grab your stuff before moving on to Geneva for the rest of the day.
+When you're ready, head back to Montreux.
+Pick up your luggage and continue your journey to Geneva for the rest of the day.

 Additional tips and information itinerary 2